DamienFr/Gapped_SARS-CoV-2_Gisaid_alignment_to_ungapped_alignment/README.md

 	used reference genome (Wuhan-Hu-1) from a gapped alignment downloaded from Gisaid's website.
 	The idea is basically to choose a reference among the aligned sequences (Wuhan-Hu-1 in our case) and to delete from all sequences the positions corresponding to "-" in that reference.

+	The reference sequence is currently identified by looking for "EPI_ISL_402125" in the alignment input file.
+Modify it if needed.

 Input
 >\>Wuhan-Hu-1